Fairfield (Vic.)

 What is the weighted average housing cost based on tenure mix in the suburb of Fairfield?

-Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,292.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,292.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,167/month, and renters paying $1,598/month.

 How affordable is housing in the suburb of Fairfield relative to local incomes?